OutSystems/docs-howtos/src/infrastructure/redis-in-memory-sessions/setup-non-prod.md

 You can use a single Redis server for all non-productive environments (for example, for Development, QA, and Test), since the expected load of concurrent users is much lower than in the Production environment.

 For a single Redis server, you can use the default TCP port 6379.
-You should deploy a Redis server in a dedicated virtual machine or Docker container running Ubuntu 20.04.1 LTS.

 OutSystems recommends that you deploy the single Redis server in a subnet different from all the OutSystems platform environment front-end servers.
 Assuming that each environment (DEV, QA, etc.) has its own subnet for the environment's front-end servers, make sure that the deployed Redis virtual machine is reachable from all these subnets.